kirillkovalenko/nssm/README.txt

 Since version 2.22, NSSM can set the managed application's process priority and CPU affinity.

+Since version 2.22, NSSM can apply an unconditional delay before restarting an application which has exited.

 Since version 2.22, NSSM can rotate existing output files when redirecting I/O.

 Since version 2.22, NSSM can set service display name, description, startup